 Fenugreek is one of those herbs that you’ve probably heard of, but maybe never realized you’ve eaten.
-You may simply wonder why anyone would take Fenugreek in the first place.
+You may simply wonder why anyone would take fenugreek in the first place.
 It’s not one of the most talked-about health staples, but perhaps it should be — given its plentiful health benefits, including its positive effects on testosterone production.
-And if you’re wondering just how much using fenugreek benefits testosterone, you’re in the right place.
+And if you’re wondering "does fenugreek actually increase testosterone?", you’re in the right place.

 One of the main reasons men are becoming interested in this versatile herb is because there may be a link between fenugreek and testosterone production.

 Testosterone is produced by both men and women, but much higher levels are typically found in men.
 It’s the male’s main health hormone.
 Produced by the testes, testosterone is responsible for the development and function of men’s genitalia.
 But contrary to locker room culture, there’s more to it than what’s between the legs.
 Testosterone also plays a key role in functions like building muscle mass, increasing bone density, supporting emotional and mental health, and maintaining normal levels of red blood cells.

 Testosterone levels wax and wane throughout the day, so diagnosing true low testosterone can be challenging.
 Testosterone levels are influenced by things like your age, alcohol consumption, what you eat, if you’re sick, if you’re taking medications, and your body mass index.
 Plus, testosterone levels naturally decline as you get older.

 But when testosterone levels are chronically low, men may experience symptoms like depression, anxiety, erectile dysfunction, low sex drive, fatigue, and unintentional changes in body composition like loss of muscle mass.
 Low testosterone may very well be the reason you are off your game go about your day in a cloudy funk.